apace100/origins-docs/docs/guides/addon/dependencies.md

 Almost all of the conditions, actions and power types which are documented on this wiki are part of Apoli.
 Origins adds (or overrides) a few of these, as they interact with Origins directly: the `origin` condition and `action_on_callback` power type.

 Apart from that, Origins defines some specific power functionality which aren't generalized to a power type yet.
-See [Handling unique powers](unique_powers.md) for more information on how this is done.

 Most of what you'll do in an Origins add-on will interact with Apoli directly, and not Origins.
 Some developers even decided to not make an "Origins add-on" per se, but instead create their own Apoli add-on in which they added the power types they needed, and then built their Origin add-ons on top of that.
 How you structure your mod in the end is up to you.